-For additional information, click on Falling into French Family Weekend, or click on the button below to register!
-Falling into French Family Weekend is coming up on October 20 to October 22, 2017 in Canmore, Alberta.
-This fun-filled family weekend is once again an opportunity for your French-Second-Language, French Immersion or Francophone students to participate in fun activities outside of school where they can practice their French in a real-world environment.
+Our annual Falling Into French Family Weekend is taking place from October 25-27, 2019 in Canmore, Alberta.
+This fun-filled family weekend is an opportunity for French-Second-Language, French Immersion or Francophone students to participate in fun activities outside of school where they can practice their French in a real-world environment.
 We also [...]

 The Executive Summary of CPF's 2012 report on The State of French Second Language Learning in Canada features six very accessible summaries of presentations by researchers and experienced educators: Access to Special Education for Exceptional Pupils in French Immersion Programs: An Equity Issue The Suitability of Immersion for All Learners: What Does the Research Say? [...]